 A study in International Journal of Yoga 2013 has revealed that yogic breathing can positively affect immune functions, inflammation, imbalances in autonomic nervous system and stress-related disorders.

-With the practice of supported inversions to increase circulation, simple sine-wave breathing and guided meditation to let go of grief, fear, and foreboding, you can actually stimulate relaxation response and calm your stress cycles.
+With the practice of supported inversions to increase circulation, simple breathing and guided meditation, one can actually stimulate relaxation response and calm the stress cycles.

 The American Cancer Society, on its Web site (www.cancer.org), recommends yoga— as a “complementary therapy…not a treatment for any disease”— can “reduce levels of stress and bring about feelings of relaxation and well-being…[and] enhance quality of life for some patients with cancer.”

-Jessica Bellofatto, founder and director of JBYoga in East Hampton, New York recommends following poses for curing stress and anxiety related to cancer and its treatment:
+Jessica Bellofatto, founder and director of JBYoga in East Hampton, New York recommends following poses for as cure for stress and anxiety related to cancer and its treatment:

 - Seated spinal twists